Daniel - stock.adobe.com

 1995: Two air marshals over-rule the inconclusive report of an RAF Board of Inquiry and find that the pilots of ZD576 were grossly negligent.

-1996: A Scottish Fatal Accident Inquiry says not enough evidence to blame the pilots.
+1996: A Scottish Fatal Accident Inquiry says there is not enough evidence to blame the pilots.

 1998: Defence Committee rejects concerns over Fadec.